coastal-lines/Karaburma/README.md

 ```

 #### How to use:
-- find all elements, get the first button and click on the centre element:
+- find all elements, get the first button and click on the center element:
   <details>

   <summary>example: </summary>